 When you Revoke a certificate using the revocation reason of Certificate Hold, the certificate is in the revoked state, with the revocation reason of Certificate Hold.
 You will only be able to see the certificate on a certificate search with Include Revoked checked.
 To return the certificate to the Active state, Revoke it again with the reason Remove from Hold.
 You will be required to add a comment in the Comments field to Save the record change.

-Tip: The following permissions (see Security Overview on page 605) are required to use this
+Tip: The following permissions (see Security Roles and Claims in the Keyfactor Command Reference Guide) are required to use this feature: